programmfabrik/fylr-plugin-monitoring/README.md

   * enable (true|false)
   * sensibility: Show license-dates in response? (true|false)
   * weeks before escalation (int).
 Configures how many weeks before the license expires, "response.license.escalate" should be set to "true".
+* systemright
+  * assign new systemright "monitoring_endpoint" to user and allow thereby usage of this custom endpoint

 # example